Archives: Region

 Lazio Landscape

 In Lazio, the region of Rome, winemaking has ebbed and flowed over the centuries, but is currently enjoying a revival.
-The Etruscans were the first to produce wine in this region, followed by the ancient Romans – the emergence of Rome as Imperial capital obviously providing significant impetus.
-The hills in Lazio are of volcanic… Read more »
+As elsewhere, the Etruscans were the first to produce wine in this region, followed by the ancient Romans – the emergence of Rome as Imperial capital obviously providing significant impetus.
+The hills in Lazio are… Read more »

 Piedmont